WeitaoLi777/about-me/README.md

 You must include at least two images on this page using the `<img>` element.
 One of these images must be a photograph.
 You must be licensed to use these images and give credit to the image creator, if that is required by the copyright license the image is pulished under.

 **Links**
 This page must include a link to the next page, named `more_about_me.html`, as well as a link back to your site's home page, `index.html`.
-These must both be relative links, not absolute links.
+These must both be **relative links**, not absolute links.

 At least one additional link should link to a page on a different web site.
 This must be an absolute link.